NinjaTech-AI/SuperNinja-Agent-trace-prompt-analysis/README.md

 # Agent Trace & Prompt Analysis

-This repo contains a small pipeline to download agent trace logs from S3, decompress them, summarise their agent configuration, and analyse prompt/token usage.
+This repo contains a small pipeline to download SuperNinja Agent chat logs from S3 Bucket, decompress them, summarise their agent configuration, and analyse prompt/token usage.
+The purpose of this is to give some insight about optimisation direction towards prompt and context.

 The scripts are intentionally simple and focused on CLI usage.